acastroaraujo/ModelThinker/0-Introduction.md

 *Each of an odd number of people classifies an unknown *state of the world* as either true or false.
 Each person classifies correctly with a probability *p* &gt; 0.5.
 We assume that these probabilities are each drawn independently from each other.*

-***Condorcet jury theorem**: A majority vote classifies correctly with hierh probability than any person, and as the number of people becomes large, the accuracy of the majority vote approaches 100%.*
+***Condorcet jury theorem**: A majority vote classifies correctly with higher probability than any person, and as the number of people becomes large, the accuracy of the majority vote approaches 100%.*

 Even though there's no mathematical exposition, we can create a short simulation to reach similar conclusions.